dCache/dcache/docs/TheBook/src/main/markdown/config-stage-protection.md

 [TOC bullet hierarchy]
 -----

-## CONFIGURATION OF STAGE PROTECTION
+## Configuration of stage protection

 The stage protection rules are captured in stage configuration file which is pointed to by  the variable :